chhetri123/MERN/Challanges/JavaScript_Challanges/OOP/challange.md

 3. Provide methods to add a new product, remove a product by its name, update a product’s quantity, and filter products based on their quantity status.
 4. Implement a method to display the total number of products.
 5. Use DOM manipulation to display the list of products and their quantities on the web page.

+**Instructions:**

+1. **Product Class:**

+   - Implement a `Product` class with the following properties:
+     - **Properties:**
+       - `name` (string): The name of the product.
+       - `category` (string): The category of the product.
+       - `quantity` (number): The quantity of the product in stock.
+       - `price` (number): The price per unit of the product.
+       - `dateAdded` (Date): The date when the product was added to the inventory.
+       - `id` (string): A unique identifier for each product.
+     - **Method:**
+       - `getTotalValue()`: Returns the total value of the product (quantity multiplied by price).

+2. **Inventory Class:**

+   - Create an `Inventory` class to manage the list of products.
+   - **Methods:**
+     - `addProduct(product)`: Adds a new `Product` object to the inventory and updates the display.
+     - `deleteProduct(id)`: Deletes a product from the inventory by its unique ID and updates the display.
+     - `updateProduct(id, updatedProduct)`: Updates the details of a product by its ID and updates the display.
+     - `displayProducts()`: Displays all products in a table and updates the inventory summary.
+     - `editProduct(id)`: Populates the form fields with the product's details for editing.
+     - `handleFormSubmit(event)`: Handles the form submission for adding or updating a product.
+If an ID is provided, it updates the product; otherwise, it adds a new product.
+     - `updateSummary()`: Updates the summary section showing the total number of products, the total quantity in stock, and the total value of all products.
+     - `clearForm()`: Clears the form fields after submission.

+3. **DOM Manipulation:**
+   - Set up an HTML page with the following elements:
+     - An input form for product details:
+       - `name` (input field): The name of the product.
+       - `category` (input field): The category of the product.
+       - `quantity` (input field): The quantity in stock.
+       - `price` (input field): The price per unit.
+       - A hidden input field `product-id` to store the unique ID of the product (used for editing).
+     - A submit button to add or update the product.
+     - A table with the ID `product-table-body` to display the products.
+     - A summary section with the following IDs:
+       - `totalProducts` to display the total number of products.
+       - `totalQuantity` to display the total quantity in stock.
+       - `totalValue` to display the total value of all products.
+   - Use JavaScript to:
+     - Attach an event listener to the form for submission, which calls the `handleFormSubmit` method.
+     - Implement the `displayProducts()` method to:
+       - Clear the current table rows.
+       - Create a row for each product, displaying its attributes.
+       - Add "Edit" and "Delete" buttons for each product, with the respective functionality.
+       - Update the summary section with the total number of products, the total quantity, and the total value.

+**Additional Features:**

+- Implement a search or filter feature to find products by name or category.
+- Add a validation step to ensure that `quantity` and `price` are positive numbers.

+**Hints:**

+- Use `document.createElement` to dynamically create DOM elements.
+- Use `element.appendChild` to add elements to the DOM.
+- Use `toFixed(2)` to format prices to two decimal places.